 Well, I always start with how I met my guest, and we met through a mutual friend.
 We had both worked on the Obama campaign in 2008.
 And our mutual friend Kevin Brown introduced us and we've known one another since then.
 I don't even know if you still use your OFA Joel email address, but I still have that in my contact list.

 Oh, yeah.
-Yeah, those were the those were the good old days when we were, you know, we were young and we were scrappy.
-And we were trying to do everything we could to, you know, make a difference here.
+Yeah, those were the good old days when we were, you know, we were young and we were scrappy and we were trying to do everything we could to, you know, make a difference here.
 And yeah, those those OFA Joel email addresses were always good.

-We all had "OFA dot whoever at Gmail" addresses, because it was such a grassroots campaign.
+We all had our "OFA.whoever@gmail" addresses because it was such a grassroots campaign.
 They had folks across the country working for them, who may or may not have been being paid.

 Yeah, exactly.
 Shout out to Kevin.
 He and I are still in touch and I'm really happy he, you know, introduced us as some deep seated Louisiana politico's here.

-And he was so young at the time, but was also my boss.
-Another hallmark of the Obama campaign was so many young people in leadership positions, which was great.
+And he was so young at the time, but was also my boss, which was another hallmark of the Obama campaign, there so many young people in leadership positions, which was great.
 Well, what first got you interested in politics, Joel?

 That's a good question.
-What I like to tell people, generally my story here is, basically growing up, at some point in time becoming remotely politically aware, somewhere in maybe middle school to high school, and then leading up into college, I would probably have considered myself politically apathetic.
-I didn't really want to major in like political science, I didn't really think about politics in any particular way.
-And, you know, fun fact about me is, there's one time in my life where I went out and flyered around LSU, like a sign that was like, telling people not to vote.
+What I like to tell people... generally my story here is... basically, growing up, at some point in time becoming remotely politically aware, somewhere in maybe middle school to high school and then leading up into college, I would probably have considered myself politically apathetic.
+I didn't really want to major in, like, political science.
+I didn't really think about politics in any particular way.
+And, you know, fun fact about me is, there's one time in my life where I went out, flyered around LSU, like, a sign that was like, telling people not to vote.
 I'm serious.
-Yeah, like put flyers around, I was like, "Your vote doesn't matter," which is crazy to think about now.
-Because really, potentially, like many other folks in the state, in the wake of Hurricane Katrina, while my family, our belongings and house were largely spared, I have friends who lost everything.
-And in the wake of the storm, I just saw the disastrous federal response we had and just like the tremendous lack of leadership that we saw, and I thought, like, there's gotta be a better way.
+Yeah, like, put flyers around, I was like, "Your vote doesn't matter."
+Which is crazy to think about now because really, potentially, like many other folks in the state, in the wake of Hurricane Katrina, my family, our belongings and house were largely spared, but I have friends who lost everything.
+And in the wake of the storm, I just saw the disastrous federal response we had and just, like, the tremendous lack of leadership that we saw.
+And I thought, like, "There's gotta be a better way."
 And I really just kind of stewed on that idea for a while and realized that, like, I couldn't be politically apathetic anymore that, like, I needed to be politically engaged.
 And that really culminated with President Obama's first election in 2008, where I did some more work on campus there.
 And then ultimately got my, you know, organizing job right out of college in 2010.
 And fell in love with it from that point on and have really kind of been riding that wave ever since.

-I have to ask you, what was the impetus for putting up flyers that said: don't vote?
-Was it personal or was it like a group of people?
+I have to ask you, what was the impetus for putting up flyers that said don't vote?
+Was that personal?
+Or was it like a group of people?

 Interesting.
 All right.
 Well, that was just me being curious.
 So from the Obama campaign, your first job in 2010 organizing, what was that?

 I worked on a coordinated race in North Carolina.
-Elaine Marshall was running for Senate at the time, and I organized in like the Greater Charlotte region.
-And then like many organizers do, I bounced kind of all over the state to and I eventually wound up in western North Carolina, working with the Heath Shuler races.
-Well, back then 2010 was a tough year too.
-In the wake of the wake of Obamacare, everybody was up in arms, and especially in North Carolina, and Heath Shuler was able to hang on to his seat that year.
+Elaine Marshall was running for Senate at the time, and I organized in, like, the Greater Charlotte region.
+And then, like many organizers do, I bounced kind of all over the state to and I eventually wound up in western North Carolina, working with the Heath Shuler races as well, back then.
+2010 was a tough year too.
+In the wake of Obamacare, everybody was up in arms, and especially in North Carolina, and Heath Shuler was able to hang on to his seat that year.
 Elaine Marshall didn't.
-I think she was running against Richard Burr at the time/ I need to double check that.
+I think she was running against Richard Burr at the time.
+I need to double check that.
 She wasn't able to win.
-But it was an interesting, particularly interesting race and a real nose to the grindstone moment for me as an organizer, because I was in these rural more suburban areas of the country where a lot of people weren't happy about, you know, Obama Care effectively, and they were mad and up in arms.
+But it was an interesting, particularly interesting race, and a real nose to the grindstone moment for me as an organizer because I was in these rural, more suburban areas of the country where a lot of people weren't happy about, you know, Obamacare, effectively.
+And they were mad and up in arms.
 I mean, this was the heart of the Tea Party movement right there.

 Yes.
 I should clarify, I was working for the Campaign for Louisiana officially.
 Mary Landrieu's race was the highest level race that we had on there.